opoku-fokuoemmanuel/iris-knn-classifier/README.md

 ---

 ## 🚧 Future Improvements
-- Try other classifiers (Logistic Regression, SVM, etc.)
+- I will try other classifiers (Logistic Regression, SVM, etc.)
-- Add cross-validation to improve model reliability
+- I wil add cross-validation to improve model reliability
-- Turn into a web app using Streamlit or Gradio
+- I will turn it into a web app using Streamlit or Gradio

 ---